I’ve spoken quite a bit already about the technique of developing a hypothesis worthy of a 3000-word research project.

 Now, in addition to working on small assignments that will sharpen your writing and analysis skills, it’s time for you to rise to the challenge of planning an investigation of something worth your while.
-One week from today, I need to see the hypothesis that will launch your research.
+In just two days, I need to see the hypothesis that will launch your research.

 Your plan will be preliminary and open to improvement.
 With any luck, you’ll revise your hypothesis out of necessity when your research provides insights you couldn’t have predicted.

 Step 1.
 Your topic is too broad.
 Almost certainly.
 And because it’s too broad, you won’t be able to write anything surprising, insightful, or new about it.
 Too many commentators have already made broad general comments about: